 Leftovers will last tightly covered in the fridge for 4-5 days.
 You can reheat in the microwave or on the stove top.

-This dish will freeze well, in a tightly covered container for 2-3 months.
+This dish will freeze well, tightly covered container for 2-3 months.
 Thaw overnight before reheating.

 Lebanese Moussaka – Maghmour